suchialex/CINS3002-HW04/instructions.md

   <summary>
     ✅ Modify update_employee_dept() and update_employee_salary()
   </summary>
   Use the code logic in the update_employee_name to implement these two functions.
-The difference will the index positions and the validate functions you'll be calling
+The difference will be the validate functions you'll be calling and the index positions you'll be modifying
 </details>

 <details>